avascriptions/ASIPs/ASIPs/ASIP-3.md

 1. ticker:  Identifier of the asc-20 tokens
 2. max: Set max supply of the asc-20 tokens
-3. lim: Limit per inscription
+3. lim: Limit per mint

 After receiving this event, the indexer needs to retrieve corresponding information from the previously recorded list avascription asc-20 tokens.
 It's necessary to verify whether the ticker has been occupied.
 If valid, the ASC-20 token was deployed.